signatureai/signature-core-nodes/docs/nodes/primitives.md

 | ------ | -------- |
 | string | `STRING` |

-??? note "Pick the code in primitives.py"
+??? note "Source code in primitives.py"

     ```python
     class String:
-        """Represents a single-line string input.
+        """A node that handles single-line string inputs.

-        This class provides a node for handling single-line string inputs with a specified default value.
+        This node provides functionality for processing single-line text input.
+It can be used as a

-        Methods:
+        basic input node in computational graphs where text processing is required.

+        Args:
+            value (str): The input string to process.
+                        Default: "" (empty string)

+        Returns:
+            tuple[str]: A single-element tuple containing the processed string value.

+        Notes:
-            execute(value): Returns the input string value as a tuple.
+            - The node maintains the exact input value without any transformation
+            - Newline characters are not preserved in the input field
+            - Suitable for short text inputs or commands
         """

         @classmethod